Robert McGregor (Australian politician)

 Robert McGregor (1853 – 6 August 1931) was an English-born Australian politician.

-He was born in Lambeth to blacksmith Charles McGregor and Isabel McPhee.
+McGregor was born in Lambeth to blacksmith Charles McGregor and Isabel McPhee.
 He came to Victoria at a young age and was educated in Ballarat.
 He became a business agent and auctioneer, and married Mary Laurie, with whom he had nine children.

-In 1894 he was elected to the Victorian Legislative Assembly for Ballarat East.
-He was a minister without portfolio from 1900 to 1901, and from 1901 to 1902 was vice-president of the Board of Land and Works.
-He was Chairman of Committees from 1918 to 1921, but he lost his seat in 1924.
+In 1894 McGregor was elected to the Victorian Legislative Assembly for Ballarat East.
+He was a minister without portfolio from 19 November 1900 to 12 February 1901, and from 12 February 1901 to 10 June 1902 was Vice-President of the Board of Land and Works.
+He was Chairman of Committees from 1918 to 1921, but he lost his seat in May 1924.
 McGregor died in Melbourne in 1931.